Highland Park Shops

 47 Highland Park Village, Highland Park

-Occupying a sprawling corner of one of Dallas’ busiest thoroughfares, Highland Park Village has been reigning supreme over the Dallas shopping scape since the ‘30s—in fact, it was the country’s first shopping center, and gained historic landmark status because of it.
-It also has to be one of the country’s fanciest: Stella McCartney, Hermes, Harry Winston, Tom Ford, and Chanel all have outposts here.
-(It was also home to the goop pop.)
+Occupying a sprawling corner of one of Dallas’s busiest thoroughfares, Highland Park Village has been reigning supreme over the Dallas shopping scape since the '30s—in fact, it was the country’s first shopping center and gained historic landmark status because of that.
+It also has to be one of the country’s fanciest: Stella McCartney, Hermeès, Harry Winston, Tom Ford, and Chanel all have outposts here.
+(It is also home to the goop pop.)

 45 Highland Park Village, Highland Park

-Run by interior designer sisters Kirsten Fitzgibbons and Kelli Ford, this shop is one of the cities best resources for great gifts.
-They carry Baccarat crystal, Mottahedeh ceramics, and an array of kids and coffee table books, but what sets them apart is their personalization service—they’ll monogram, emboss, or engrave pretty much anything.
+Run by interior designer sisters Kirsten Fitzgibbons and Kelli Ford, this shop is one of the city's best resources for great gifts.
+They carry Baccarat crystal, Mottahedeh ceramics, and an array of kids' books and coffee table books, but what sets them apart is their personalization service—they’ll monogram, emboss, or engrave pretty much anything.
 (In fact, they’re doing the monogramming for everything at the goop pop in every conceivable color, including neons.)